Black Box Explains... SNMP.

-Media converters are often used to connect newer 100-Mbps, Gigabit Ethernet, or ATM equipment to existing networks, which are generally 10BASE-T, 100BASE-T, or a mixture of both.
-They can also be used in pairs to insert a fiber segment into copper networks to increase cabling distances and enhance immunity to electromagnetic interference.
+Media converters interconnect different cable types such as twisted pair, fiber, and coax within an existing network.
+They are often used to connect newer Ethernet equipment to legacy cabling.... more/see it nowThey can also be used in pairs to insert a fiber segment into copper networks to increase cabling distances and enhance immunity to electromagnetic interference (EMI).

-Media converters are available in standalone models that convert between two different media types and in chassis-based models that house many media converters in a a single chassis.
+Media converters are available in standalone models that convert between two different media types and in chassis-based models that connect many different media types in a single housing.

 ...or buy a house.

-Chassis-based or modular media converter systems are normally rackmountable and have slots to house media converter modules.
+Chassis-based or modular media converters are normally rackmountable and have slots that house media converter modules.
 Like a well-planned house, the chassis gives you room to grow.
 These are used when many Ethernet segments of different media types need to be connected in a central location.
-Modules are available for the same conversions performed by the standalone converters, and they enable you to mix different media types such as 10BASE-T, 100BASE-TX, 100BASE-FX, ATM, and Gigabit modules.
-Although enterprise-level chassis-based systems generally have modules that can only be used in a chassis, many midrange systems feature modules that can be used individually or in a chassis. collapse
+Modules are available for the same conversions performed by the standalone converters, and 10BASE-T, 100BASE-TX, 100BASE-FX, and Gigabit modules may also be mixed. collapse

-High-Density Media Converter System II User Manual
+High-Density Media Converter System II Chassis User Manual

 Managed Miniature Media Converters User Manual